tstavropoulos/tstavropoulos.github.io/blargs/git_for_scientists.md

 ### [Push](#push)

-The process of uploading your new commits to another copy of the repository, usually (but not always) running on a server (like GitHub).
+The process of uploading your new commits to another copy of the repository, usually running on a server (like GitHub).

 ### [Pull](#pull)

-The process of downloading new commits from another copy of the repository, usually (but not always) running on a server (like GitHub).
+The process of downloading new commits from another copy of the repository, usually running on a server (like GitHub).

 ### [Add](#add)

-Not every change that exists in a repository must be included in the next commit.
-Before creating a commit, each of the modified files that you'd like the commit to actually change are added to a list of the pending changes.
+Not every change that exists in a repository must be included in the next commit you create.
+Before creating a commit, each of the modified files that you'd like the commit to actually include are added to a list of the pending changes.
 If you changed 2 files and deleted a third, you could choose to "add" the changes, but not the deletion, to the next commit.
 This would work whether you just wanted to include the deletion as part of a separate commit, or even if you didn't wish to include it at all.

 ### [Rebase](#rebase)